There are two types of rhinitis: allergic and non-allergic.

 Your allergist might prescribe medication to decrease allergic rhinitis symptoms.
 These medications may include nasal corticosteroid sprays, antihistamine pills, nasal antihistamine sprays or decongestant pills.
 A complete list of medications used to treat allergies can be found in the AAAAI Drug Guide.

-The treatment of choice for nonallergic rhinitis involving inflammation of the nose is nasal corticosteroid sprays.
+The treatment options for non-allergic rhinitis include nasal corticosteroids, nasal antihistamines and nasal saline formulations..
 If there is a lot of runny nose, ipratropium nasal spray can provide relief.
-If nasal congestion is a major problem, decongestant pills or sprays can be used, but the sprays should not be used for more than four days.
-Azelastine nasal spray may also be helpful.
+If nasal congestion is a major problem, decongestant pills or sprays can be used, but the nasal decongestant sprays should not be used for more than four days unless they are used in conjunction with a nasal corticosteroid spray.

 The majority of allergy medications for seasonal allergic rhinitis (hay fever) work best if started before tree pollen is in the air each spring and allergy symptoms develop.
 If you start taking allergy medications before you first come into contact with spring allergens, the medication can prevent the release of histamine and other chemicals.
 As a result, allergy symptoms are prevented from developing or are much less severe.